Drywood Termites: Facts, Identification & Control

 Drywood termites extract as much water as possible from the feces to conserve it.
 The result are very distinct fecal pellets called frass.
 They are a hexagonal and all are a similar size of 1 mm long.
 The termites kick them out of their tunnel.
 Appearance of mounds of these pellets indicate activity.
 It is important to note that pellets can remain almost indefinitely from a dead colony and may mislead a homeowner that it is current activity.
 Contact a termite control professional to confirm current activity.

 It is estimated that termites cause over a billion dollars in damage to United States homes each year.
 Unlike fires, hurricanes and tornadoes, termite damage is seldom covered in homeowner insurance policies.
 The dangers of termite infestation are also underpublicized, leading most homeowners to believe that no preventive measures are necessary.

 However, annual inspections are an effective means of preventing major damage to your home.
-Drywood Termite Crawling on a Piece of Wood.
 There are two major families of termite present in North America: subterranean and drywood termites.
 Both species feed on cellulose material, including books, dried plants and furniture, as well structural wood.
 While subterranean termites burrow underground, drywood termites do not need the soil.
 After a colony of drywood termites has gained entrance to a home, they are capable of dispersing widely throughout many rooms and floors.

-Although drywood termites are far less common than subterranean termites and are found primarily in coastal, southern states and the Southwestern states, the damage they cause is substantial.
+Although drywood termites are far less common than subterranean termites and are found primarily in coastal, southern states and the Southwestern states, drywood termite damage is substantial.
 Drywood termite infestations are identifiable by piles of fecal pellets.
 These fecal pellets are often first noticed in places like windowsills.
 If you find piles of tiny pellets in your home, it could be a sign of a drywood termite infestation.
 A trained pest control professional can provide a thorough inspection.